venetialiu/csv-data-dashboard/README.md

 # CSV Data Dashboard

-A single-page React web application that allows users to upload a CSV file containing sales data and instantly visualize it through tables, charts, and summary statistics.
+A single-page React web application that allows users to upload a CSV file containing sales data and visualize it through tables, charts, and summary statistics.

 ---